-Recent studies estimate that the renewable energy output from WtE plants is more than 50% 10, contributing substantially to substituting fossil fuels in the electricity, district heating, industrial steam supply and transport sectors.
+Recent studies estimate that the renewable energy output from WtE plants is more than 50%, contributing substantially to substituting fossil fuels in the electricity, district heating, industrial steam supply and transport sectors.

 The supply of high-temperature heat produced by WtE systems is typically used by nearby industry processes, such as factories.
-A steam turbine-powered generator can also be used in this process to generate electricity that is fed into the national grid.
+A steam turbinepowered generator is used in this process to generate electricity that is fed into the national grid.

-In 2019 in Europe, WtE plants produced 43 billion kWh of electricity, which provided 20 million citizens with electricity.
+According to CEWEP's calculation, in 2019 in Europe, WtE plants produced 43 billion kWh of electricity, which provided 20 million citizens with electricity.